How to Check & Improve Your Domain and Email Server IP Reputation?

 Cathy-Dawiskiba-CMO-at-Woodpecker

-I bet you want your emails to get to your ideal prospects’ inboxes.
-To make sure they will, you need to take care of your deliverability.
+You obviously want your emails to get to prospect inboxes but there is a whole world of technical factors that influence how successful you’re going to be.
+To make sure your emails land where you want them to, you have to focus on building the metrics that impact your deliverability.
 Choosing a tool that puts deliverability first, like Woodpecker, is one piece of the puzzle.

-Do you know what actually affects the reputation?
+But do you know what actually affects your reputation?
 Do you know how to check the reputation, control it, or improve it?
 Read on to find some answers and helpful tools.

 What’s the difference between domain reputation and email server IP reputation?